Canadian Q3 GDP slows to annualized 1.3% after strong second quarter gain

 By Kelsey Johnson

-OTTAWA, Nov 29 (Reuters) - The Canadian economy expanded at an annualized rate of 1.3% in the third quarter on higher business investment and increased household spending, official data showed on Friday.
+OTTAWA, Nov 29 (Reuters) - The Canadian economy expanded at an annualized rate of 1.3% in the third quarter on higher business investment and increased household spending, official data showed on Friday, and nearly echoing analysts' expectations ahead of next week's Bank of Canada rate decision.

 Friday's data came in below the revised 1.5% forecast by the Bank of Canada in October but was slightly higher than the 1.2% predicted by analysts in a Reuters poll.